zowe/docs-site/docs/user-guide/address-security-requirements.md

 Specific user IDs with sufficient permissions are required to run or access Zowe.
 Your organization's security administrator is responsible to assign the following user IDs during Zowe z/OS component configuration.

-The following user IDs can run Zowe:
+The following user IDs run Zowe:

 * **[ZWESVUSR](#zwesvusr)**
 This is the stated task ID of the Zowe runtime user who runs most of the Zowe core components. <!-- It seems this information about working with USS should be in a table and not in this short description -->To work with USS, this user ID must have a valid OMVS segment.
 For detailed information about which permissions are required to run Zowe core services as well as specific individual components, see the [Security Permissions Reference Table](#security-permissions-reference-table) in this article.